The Verde Valley Is Important for Birds and Birders

 The Verde River Watershed in Central Arizona, and in particular the Verde River Valley, is a hot destination for birdwatching and outdoor recreation.

 This birding trail map highlights some of the best and most accessible birding spots associated with the Verde River Valley.
+Visit the Interactive Story Map for more details on each location.
+Click Here!

 All Time Bird List